antimof/UxPlay/README.md

    _n_ failures, the client will be presumed to be offline, and the connection will be reset to allow a new connection.
 The default value of _n_ is 5; the value _n_ = 0 means "no limit" on timeouts.

+**-nofreeze** closes the video window after a reset due to ntp timeout (default is to leave window open to allow a smoother reconection to the same client).
+This option may be useful in fullscreen mode.

 **-nc** maintains previous UxPlay < 1.45 behavior that does **not close** the video window when the the client sends the "Stop Mirroring" signal. _This option is currently used by default in macOS, as the  window created in macOS by GStreamer does not terminate correctly (it causes a segfault)